The Art of Carving

 So, to recap, tip your knees in.
 Move your shoulders out.
 Go a little bit faster.
 Stop and turn around to look at your tracks.
 If you see parallel lines, you’re doing it right.

 Kimberly Beekman is the former editor-in-chief of the late, great Skiing Magazine (RIP), and a longtime editor of SKI Magazine before that.
 She currently uses the title of “freelancer” as a beard to ski powder all over the world.
-She lives in Denver, Colorado, with her wonderful daughter and terrible cat.
+She lives in Steamboat, Colorado, with her wonderful daughter and terrible cat.